zzwx/fresh/README.md

 * For `main_path` to work as a relative path, `fresh` will have to grab the modules' main path.
 * Attempt to build before watching for cases where the folder is not a go main module.

+### TODO: Hash folders

+* Some editors save the files that haven't changed and that triggers rebuilding.

 ## Installation